-coming of age is a tough and weird process…
+Coming of age is a tough process…

-in this project I use these films, books and songs to contextualize my coming of age – my process of growth, my understandings of triumph and hardship, my internalizations of joy and sadness. these images are divided into five sections: end of an era, new beginnings, awake, a work in progress and youthful brashness.
+In this project I use these films, books and songs to contextualize my coming of age – my process of growth, my understandings of triumph and hardship, my internalizations of joy and sadness.
+These images are divided into five sections: end of an era, new beginnings, awake, a work in progress and youthful brashness.

 Each of these describes a different part of this period and takes us all the way to the present day… a period of youthful brashness – one characterized by immense energy and zest for life, while retaining a childlike wonder and awe for the world.

 Though the quotes I used are all borrowed from others that have inspired me, I wanted to share, once again, something I wrote in my journal a long time ago, but keep coming back to: “Life is risky, tough and beautiful… sometimes all at once.
 Learning to love this has taken me a really long time, but I am starting to actually trust in it.”

 This is a playlist I put together with songs I feel best encapsulate my coming of age.